5 Ways To Volunteer for the Environment and Support Public Lands

 Not only does this create a lasting impact on public lands, but it also inspires a culture of environmental responsibility and leadership within your team.

+The classroom can be the starting point for a lifetime of stewardship.
 We have seen firsthand that these programs boost environmentally friendly behavior while developing academic skills that create lifelong learners.
-Former students have used the knowledge they gained from our education programs to install solar systems and rain gardens in their communities.
+Former interns have used the knowledge they gained from our education programs to install solar systems and rain gardens in their communities.
 And many go on to pursue careers that support the environment.

 If you’re passionate about protecting public lands and love talking with people, consider becoming a Trailhead Ambassador.
-These dedicated volunteers spend a few weekend days at popular trailheads, sharing tips on responsible recreation and Leave No Trace ethics with hikers, bikers, and outdoor enthusiasts.
+These dedicated volunteers spend a few weekend days at popular trailheads in Kittitas County, sharing tips on responsible recreation and Leave No Trace ethics with hikers, bikers, and outdoor enthusiasts.
 With record numbers of people using public lands, Trailhead Ambassadors play a vital role in promoting responsible hiker ethics like “Leave No Trace” and by collecting trail use information for agencies and non-profits.

 Ready to Help?

-Sign up for our newsletter to get plugged into future opportunities that support habitats and landscapes within the Mountains to Sound Greenway National Heritage Area.
+Visit our calendar to see all upcoming events and sign up for our newsletter to stay connected for future volunteer opportunities that support habitats and landscapes within the Mountains to Sound Greenway National Heritage Area.